 In the Medieval Town of Rhodes (or Old Town) you may for sure enjoy one of the most interesting walks on the island.
-Do not be misled by the term "medieval" into thinking that what you will see is a ruined and deserted city.
 When you approach the walls of the Old Town of Rhodes, you are about to enter the oldest inhabited medieval town in Europe.
 A bustling neighborhood of some 6000 people, who live and work in the same buildings in which the Knights of St. John lived six centuries ago.
 It's a thrill to behold.
 Medieval buildings, mosques, traditional fountains, oriental motifs, Byzantine and Gothic churches, shops and cafeterias are scattered throughout the Old Town of Rhodes, all blending together to create a unique and picturesque whole.
 There are roughly 200 streets or lanes that simply have no name.

 Getting lost here is not a defeat; it's an opportunity.
 Whenever you feel the need to find your bearings, you can ask for Sokratous street, which is the closest the Medieval City comes to having a main street.
 The Palace of the Grand Masters, reconstructed by the Italians in 1940 after it was demolished by a gunpowder explosion in 1856, stands out because of its imposing entrance and well built towers and battlements.
 The interiors of the buildings, decorated with priceless treasures, are equally impressive.